 If you get a math error notice, check the math yourself.
 If you disagree, respond to the notice explaining why.
-You can learn more about how to respond to specific notices here.
+If you need help, chat with a tax pro.

 Is my tax software or accountant responsible for the math error?